Accreditation and Licensure

 All three counseling sequences—school counseling, clinical mental health counseling, and marriage and family counseling—are accredited by the Council for the Accreditation of Counselor Education and Related Programs (CACREP).

-The Illinois State Board of Education (ISBE) has approved the School Counseling sequence as leading to the School Service Personnel Certificate with an endorsement in School Counseling.
-Applicants for this certificate must hold, or be eligible for, a standard Illinois teaching certificate or have completed the GSU or equivalent teaching competency courses.
+The Illinois State Board of Education (ISBE) has approved the School Counseling sequence as leading to the Professional Educator License-Endorsed in School Counseling.
+Applicants for this license must hold, or be eligible for, a standard Illinois teaching license or have completed the GSU or equivalent teaching competency courses.

 Students applying for certification must pass the Illinois certification tests in basic skills and in school counseling.
 In addition, the School Counseling program is one of several programs which together comprise the GSU professional education unit, which is fully accredited by the National Council for Accreditation of Teacher Education (NCATE) as one of its constituent programs.